Strangways, Victoria: Non-indigenous settlement

 By 1841 the future township and surrounds of Strangways were occupied by sheep runs.
 After the discovery of gold in Central Victoria in 1851, alluvial deposits were found in the Loddon River at Strangways and in its tributaries.
 By the end of 1855 there were big rushes around the nearby Yandoit area (then known as Zandit), Nuggetty Gully area and tunnelling in the King William Gully on the north-west side of Yandoit Creek hills.
 These diggings continued north to Clydesdale and Strangways near the Loddon.
 Chinese established a camp with a population of up to three thousand diggers at the junction of Jim Crow Creek and the Loddon near Strangways.
 Chinese miners also worked Pickpocket Hill from November 1860 to 1864 and established market gardens along the Loddon.

-Suveys
+Surveys

 Sir Richard Graves McDonnel, Governor of South Australia is reputed to have explored Strangways and Loddon Springs in 1858.
 However the Surveyor General's Office, Melbourne had already issued a plan of an allotment abutting Muckleford Creek in the area it listed in 1856 as the Parish of Strangways.

 A geological survey of the area in which Strangways is named was undertaken by Government Geologist Alfred R.C.
 Selwyn, and the map by geologists C.D.H.
 Aplin & George Urich, overlain with parish surveys by Thomas Couchman & A. Walker, published by the Geological Survey Office Melbourne in 1864.
 The map names Pickpocket Hill and Old Ironstone Hill diggings in the southern part of Strangways.